Weimax Wines & Spirits

 LÓPEZ DE HEREDIA

 This is one of those "old world" producers which is truly "old world."
-Though it's in the hands of the 30's-Something Generation, not much has changed at this venerable Rioja estate since they got indoor plumbing back in the...well, whenever they got indoor plumbing.
+Though it's in the hands of the third Generation, not much has changed at this venerable Rioja estate since they got indoor plumbing back in the...well, whenever they got indoor plumbing.

 While we live in a hurry-up, fast-paced world, these folks still cling to something called "tradition."
 And it's a wonderful tradition, at that.
 But I daresay it's not a style of wine that is easily understood by today's "gobs-of-fruit" or "hedonistic experience-seeking" wine drinker looking for in-your-face wines with plenty of extract (and then some) and a forest-full of new wood.